iamdtang/skaterdav85.github.io/_posts/2016-08-11-consider-using-json-api-for-your-api.md

 ## Where to Learn More about JSON:API?

-If you haven't checked out the [JSON:API specification](http://jsonapi.org/) yet, I encourage you to look at it for at least a few minutes.
+If you haven't checked out the [JSON:API specification](http://jsonapi.org/) yet, I encourage you to look at it.
 There is also a great podcast on [The Changelog with Yehuda Katz](https://changelog.com/189/) talking about JSON:API.
 If you are a frontend developer, I'd recommend you check out Ember Data a little bit, as it works with JSON:API out of the box and it might give you some ideas on how to create a client-side data abstraction layer that works with JSON:API.
+Lastly, check out the [long list of client and server libraries that implement JSON:API](http://jsonapi.org/implementations/).

-Interested in building an API with JSON:API in Node.js?
+Interested in building an API with JSON:API using Node.js?
 Sign up for my newsletter to be notified next week when I release it!